-Melvin L. Keating, Director and Chair of the Audit Committee.
+Melvin L. Keating, Director, Chair of the Audit Committee and Member of the Nominating and Corporate Governance Committee.
 Mr. Keating became our director in August 2016.
-Mr. Keating was appointed to our Board of Directors pursuant to the agreement between the Company and Engaged Capital, LLC, dated as of May 26, 2016 (the "Engaged Capital Agreement").
-Mr. Keating serves as a consultant, providing investment advice and other services to private equity firms, since November 2008.
-Mr. Keating also serves as a director of Red Lion Hotels Corporation, a hospitality company primarily engaged in the franchising, ownership and operation of hotels, since July 2010 and served as Chairman of the Board of Directors from January 2013 through September 2015.
+Mr. Keating serves as a consultant, providing investment advice and other services to private equity firms and corporations, since November 2008.
 In addition, since September 2015, Mr. Keating serves as a director of Agilysys Inc., a leading technology company that provides innovative software for point-of-sale (POS), property management, inventory and procurement, workforce management, analytics, document management and mobile and wireless solutions and services to the hospitality industry.
-Mr. Keating also currently serves as a director of ModSys International Ltd. (NASDAQ: MDSY) (formerly BluePhoenix Solutions Ltd. (NASDAQ: BPHX)), a legacy platform modernization provider, and served as the Chairman of its Board of Directors from May 2015 through February 2016.
-During the past 5 years, Mr. Keating also served on the Boards of Directors of the following public companies: API Technologies Corp.; Integral Systems Inc. (October 2010- July 2011); and Crown Crafts Inc. (August 2010-August 2013).
-Mr. Keating holds a B.A. degree in Art History from Rutgers University, as well as an M.S. in Accounting and an M.B.A. in Finance, both from the Wharton School of the University of Pennsylvania.
-Our Board of Directors has concluded that Mr. Keating should serve on the Board of Directors based upon his extensive experience advising technology companies.
+Mr. Keating also currently serves as a director of SPS Commerce, Inc., a provider of cloud-based supply management solutions, and Harte Hanks, Inc., a leader in developing customer relationships, experiences and defining interaction-led marketing.
+During the past five years, Mr. Keating also served on the boards of directors of the following public companies: Red Lion Hotels Corporation (2010-2017); API Technologies Corp.; Crown Crafts Inc. (August 2010-August 2013) and ModSys International Ltd. (formerly BluePhoenix Solutions Ltd.), a legacy platform modernization provider.
+Mr. Keating holds a B.A. degree in Art History from Rutgers University (where he was a Henry Rutgers Scholar), as well as an M.S. in Accounting (he was a Shell Oil Fellow) and an M.B.A. in Finance (he was a Benjamin Franklin Fellow), both from the Wharton School of the University of Pennsylvania.
+Our Board has concluded that Mr. Keating should serve on the Board based upon his extensive experience advising technology companies.

 Young-Joon (YJ) Kim, Director, Chief Executive Officer.
 Mr. YJ Kim became our Chief Executive Officer and director in May 2015.
-Mr. Kim joined MagnaChip in May 2013 and served as our Executive Vice President and General Manager, Display Solutions Division.
+Mr. Kim joined our company in May 2013 and served as our Executive Vice President and General Manager, Display Solutions Division.
 He was promoted to Interim Chief Executive Officer in May 2014.
 He also served as the acting General Manager of our Foundry Services Group from May to November 2015.
-Prior to joining our Company, Mr. Kim held a variety of senior management roles at several global semiconductor firms in a career spanning nearly 30 years.
+Prior to joining our company, Mr. Kim held a variety of senior management roles at several global semiconductor firms in a career spanning nearly 30 years.
 His past roles include marketing, engineering, product development and strategic planning, and his product expertise includes microprocessors, network processors, FLASH, EPROM, analog, mixed-signal, sensors, workstations and servers.
-Immediately before joining MagnaChip, Mr. Kim served as Vice President, Infrastructure Processor Division, and General Manager of the Multi-Core Processor Group of Cavium, Inc., where he worked from 2006 to 2013.
+Immediately before joining the Company, Mr. Kim served as Vice President, Infrastructure Processor Division, and General Manager of the OCTEON Multi-Core Processor Group of Cavium, Inc., where he worked from 2006 to 2013.
 Prior to Cavium, Mr. Kim served as Core Team Lead and General Manager of the Tolapai Program at Intel Corporation from 2004 to 2006.
-In 1988, Mr. Kim co-founded API Networks, a joint venture between Samsung and Compaq, where he served as the head of product management, worldwide sales and business development for Alpha processors.
+In 1998, Mr. Kim co-founded API Networks, a joint venture between Samsung and Compag, where he served as the head of product management, worldwide sales and business development for Alpha processors.
 Prior to API Networks, Mr. Kim served as Director of Marketing at Samsung Semiconductor, Inc. from 1996 to 1998.
 Mr. Kim began his career as a product engineer at Intel Corporation.
-Mr. Kim holds B.S. and M.Eng degrees in Electrical Engineering from Cornell University.
-Our Board of Directors has concluded that Mr. YJ Kim should serve as a director based on his understanding of the Company's products and technology as our Chief Executive Officer and his deep knowledge of the semiconductor industry.
+Mr. Kim holds B.S. and M. Eng. degrees in Electrical Engineering from Cornell University.
+Our Board has concluded that Mr. YJ Kim should serve on the Board based on his understanding of the Company's products and technology as our Chief Executive Officer and his deep knowledge of the semiconductor industry.